webdesign2be/docker-flow-neos-abstract/README.md

 With that it's easy to use the [default provided Nginx configuration](container-files/build-typo3-app/vhost.conf) and have your production website on `site.com` domain, `dev.site.com` for your developers and possibly e.g. `behat.dev.site.com` to run Behat tests.

-With this container, you can run all TYPO3 tests, including Behat tests which requires Selenium server.
+With this container, you can run all Neos/Flow tests, including Behat tests which requires Selenium server.
 There is an ENV variable **T3APP_DO_INIT_TESTS** to make this process painless.
 When T3APP_DO_INIT_TESTS=true, testing environment and database will be created/configured.
 See the section about env variables below for more info.

-For the example how to run test suites included in TYPO3 Neos using this container, see the [million12/behat-selenium](https://github.com/million12/docker-behat-selenium) repository.
-For even more info see the [TYPO3 Neos testing documentation](http://docs.typo3.org/neos/TYPO3NeosDocumentation/DeveloperGuide/Testing/Index.html) website.
+For the example how to run test suites included in Neos using this container, see the [million12/behat-selenium](https://github.com/million12/docker-behat-selenium) repository.
+For even more info see the [Neos testing documentation](http://docs.typo3.org/neos/TYPO3NeosDocumentation/DeveloperGuide/Testing/Index.html) website.

 ## Usage

-As it's shown in [million12/typo3-neos](https://github.com/million12/docker-typo3-neos), you can build your own TYPO3 Neos image with following Dockerfile:
+As it's shown in [million12/typo3-neos](https://github.com/million12/docker-typo3-neos), you can build your own Neos image with following Dockerfile:

 ```
 FROM million12/typo3-flow-neos-abstract:latest

-# ENV: Install following TYPO3 Neos version
+# ENV: Install following Neos version
 ENV T3APP_BUILD_BRANCH 1.1.2

-# ENV: Repository for installed TYPO3 Neos distribution
+# ENV: Repository for installed Neos distribution
 ENV T3APP_BUILD_REPO_URL git://git.typo3.org/Neos/Distributions/Base.git

 # ENV: Optional composer install parameters
 #ENV T3APP_BUILD_COMPOSER_PARAMS --dev --prefer-source

 #
-# Pre-install TYPO3 Neos into /tmp location
+# Pre-install Neos into /tmp location
 #
 RUN . /build-typo3-app/pre-install-typo3-neos.sh
 ```

-This will pre-install default TYPO3 Neos distribution, version 1.1.2.
+This will pre-install default Neos distribution, version 1.1.2.
 Uncomment and provide custom `ENV T3APP_BUILD_REPO_URL` to install your own distribution.

-See [README.md](https://github.com/million12/docker-typo3-neos/README.md) from [million12/typo3-neos](https://github.com/million12/docker-typo3-neos) for more information about how to run all required containers (e.g. MariaDB) and have working instance of TYPO3 Neos.
+See [README.md](https://github.com/million12/docker-typo3-neos/README.md) from [million12/typo3-neos](https://github.com/million12/docker-typo3-neos) for more information about how to run all required containers (e.g. MariaDB) and have working instance of Neos.

 ## How does it work